Telecommuting for Classified Staff

 The manager must establish clear procedures to track time worked and to document hours worked by employees covered under FLSA.

-Prior supervisory approval for overtime is required and failure to obtain it may be addressed under the state policy on Standards of Conduct.
+Prior manager approval for overtime is required and failure to obtain it may be addressed under DHRM’s policy on Standards of Conduct, Policy 1.60.

 Classified employees telecommuting generally are not affected in the event of a university closing due to inclement weather or other emergency, which means they would be expected to continue working.
 If unable to do so, the employee must contact their supervisor for guidance.

 - VCU Policy: Working@VCU: “Great Place” HR Policies

 - Federal Fair Labor Standards Act (FLSA) - https://www.dol.gov/whd/flsa/

 - VCU Policy: Information Security